Ash Sarkar: Writings and commentary

 In her writings and commentary, Sarkar has expressed anti-imperialist, feminist, anti-fascist, and libertarian communist views.
-She has taken part in anti-racist, anti-fascist and anti-Trump protests and in 2018 joined a hunger strike to protest against the detention of asylum seekers at Yarl's Wood Immigration Removal Centre.
+She has taken part in anti-racist, anti-fascist, and anti-Trump protests and in 2018 backed a hunger strike to protest against the detention of asylum seekers at Yarl's Wood Immigration Removal Centre.
 She supported the Stansted 15's actions against deportation flights.

-After a clip of her telling Piers Morgan on Good Morning Britain that she was "literally a communist!" went viral, Sarkar clarified her views as libertarian communist, a "long termist" who supports the former Labour Party leader Jeremy Corbyn's anti-austerity policies.
+After a clip of her telling Piers Morgan on Good Morning Britain that she was "a communist" went viral, Sarkar clarified her views as libertarian communist, a "long termist" who supports the former Labour Party leader Jeremy Corbyn's anti-austerity policies.
 Sarkar has described her view on communism as being "about the desire to see the coercive structures of state dismantled, while also having fun.
 It's not about driving everybody down to the same level of abjection, but making aesthetic pleasures and luxuries available to all."

-Sarkar uses humour and London slang liberally in her writing and broadcasting.
-She says politics "should be joyful and exuberant".

-Although she only became a Labour Party member during the UK general election campaign in late 2019, Sarkar (and Novara Media more generally) has become closely associated in media commentary with Corbyn's democratic socialist project: The Times has described her as "Britain's loudest Corbynista".
-Shortly before Labour's loss in the 2019 United Kingdom general election, Sarkar argued in The Guardian that young people in precarious employment would turn out for Corbyn's party.
+After joining the Labour Party during the UK general election campaign in late 2019, Sarkar became closely associated in the media commentary on Corbyn's democratic socialist project.
 Sarkar announced that she had left the Labour Party in September 2021.